Dr Linn Eleanor Zhang

-Linn's teaching and research interests cover a wide range of topics in cross-cultural management, such as international human resource management, multiculturalism, transnationalism, language in international business, global leadership and workplace diversity, social, cultural and organisational identity and qualitative research method.
+Her teaching and research interests cover a wide range of topics in cross-cultural management, such as multiculturalism, language in international business, global leadership, workplace diversity and qualitative research method.

 Current research and collaborations

 Linn's research contributes to a deeper understanding of people management in multinational organisations.
 Specifically, she researches expatriates, migrant and transnational workers, as well as local employees from a language, identity and gender perspective.
 She employs in-depth interview, ethnographic observation, as well as surveys to better understand how these employees adjust cross-culturally, develop language competences and cope with challenges related to cultural identity, work-life balance and career development.

 A central thread of her research is interaction across boundaries, which is manifested in various research settings, such as the boundary spanning of multicultural employees, the translation of human resource management policies to practices among foreign employees at multinational corporation subsidiaries abroad, and the social categorisation and conflict management between expatriates and host country employees.

 Linn’s current research projects are:

 - Globalizing actors in MNCs from China’s emerging cities, funded by the Foundation for Economic Education Finland and Loughborough University London’s JOINT Fund.

 - Gender and identity in a turbulent space and time: A study of diplomats and diplomatic spouses, funded by the British Academy/Leverhulme Small Research Grants.
 More about a related commercial book can be found here: Spouses of the World: Bullet Dodging Behind Diplomatic Glamour.